hpcleuven/VscDocumentation/source/brussel/tier1_sofia.rst

 You can use SSH to connect to the login nodes of the Tier-1 **sofia** cluster with your VSC account:

-* from within your Flemish university network, use ``sofia.hpc.vub.be``
+From within the Flemish university network, use your VSC-id to connect to ``sofia.hpc.vub.be``.

 .. note::
-   If you are not inside a Flemish university network you can ssh into **sofia** from the login nodes of your Tier-2 cluster.
-Do not forget to set up your ssh keys there or to forward your agent.
+   If you are not inside the Flemish university network you can ``ssh`` into **sofia** from the login nodes of your Tier-2 cluster.
+Do not forget to set up your SSH keys there or to forward your SSH agent.

 More general information about SSH login is available in the :ref:`terminal interface` section.
 Note that for access from abroad an extra step is needed.
 See the VUB tab at :ref:`location_access_restrictions`.

-There are 2 login nodes for **sofia**: ``login01`` and ``login02``, both having Rocky Linux release 9.7 as operating system.
+There are 2 login nodes for **sofia**: ``login01`` and ``login02``, both running the Rocky Linux release 9.7 operating system.
 When logging in using SSH, you will be assigned to either of these login nodes, based on the IP address of the host you are connecting from.

 If you need to access a *specific* login node (for example because you have a ``screen`` or ``tmux`` session running there), just run "``ssh login01``" to jump to ``login01`` if you were logged in to ``login02``, or vice versa.
-Make sure your ssh keys are properly configured or forwarded.
+Make sure your SSH keys are properly configured or forwarded.

 .. note::
-  The available resources on the **sofia** login nodes are shared by everyone that is logged in there.
+  The available resources on the **sofia** login nodes are shared by everyone who is logged in there.

   **Please only use the sofia login nodes as an access portal!**

-  For resource-intensive interactive tasks, like software compilation, testing software or job scripts, etc., please use an interactive job, either via ``salloc`` and in the future through the :ref:`sofia_web_portal`.
+  For resource-intensive interactive tasks, like software compilation, testing software or job scripts, etc., please use an interactive job, preferentially on the ``zen5_vis`` partition, either via ``salloc -p zen5_vis`` or in the future through the :ref:`sofia_web_portal`.

 .. _sofia_login_nodes_host_keys: